pipelight/doc.pipelight/other_topics/why_detailed.md

 Pipelight is made for **efficency**.
 As of today it's a single executable that weighs under 13Mb.

-It has the minimum required functions for a cicd tool and delegate features to the already widely spread specialized softwares:
+It has the minimum required functions for a cicd tool and delegates features to the already widely spread specialized softwares:

-- Git for software versioning and event detection
+- Git for software versioning and event detection.
-- Linux for security and access rights
+- Linux for security and access rights.

 In consequence, it is blazing fast.